danvalen1/dsc-chi-warmup-coding-exercise/README.md

 # Count letters in string

-In this kata, you've to count lowercase letters in a given string and return the letter count in a hash with 'letter' as key and count as 'value'.
-The key must be 'symbol' instead of string in Ruby and 'char' instead of string in Crystal.
+You are asked to count lowercase letters in a given string and return the letter count in a dictionary with 'letter' as key and count as 'value'.

 **Example:**